-(NOTE TO THE Reader: In lieu of a more complete description of the Conference itself, we offer the following.
-When the WSC adopts formal guidelines, they will be inserted here, either in conjunction with the material appearing on this page or in its place.)
+(work TO FHE Reader) In lieu of a more complete description of the convertence itself.
+Xee outer the following When the WSC adopts Commandent delivers they will perfect the fitteen in conjunction with the material appearing on this page on invite place.

-The conference usually begins with an opening meeting which includes opening ceremonies, an overview of topics to be presented, and a review of the meaning and effect of the Twelve Traditions.
+The conference usually begins with an opening meeting which includes opening ceremonies, an overview of topics to be presented and a review of the meaning and effect of the Twelve Traditions.